komastudios/android-gamesdk/test/memoryadvice/README.md

 dictionary is bundled directly with the library.

 The library is only intended for use while applications are running in the foreground (currently operated by users).
+(In the event that the application is put into the background, this will be reported in the `MemoryState`.)

 "Memory" means specifically native heap memory allocated by malloc, and graphics memory allocated by the OpenGL ES and Vulkan Graphics APIs.
 (Note: Memory is